priyansh1404/Digital_Literacy_Project/README.md

 Practised professional digital communication by drafting two formal emails and creating a Social Media Do's and Don'ts checklist.

-- **Part B:** Social media checklist with 5 Do's and 5 Don'ts for responsible online conduct as a college student

 📂 **Folder:** `task-4-email-etiquette/`

 ---